3F/web.vsSBE/_doc/CI/CI.MSBuild.md

 * In Visual Studio: right click on solution -> `Manage NuGet Packages for Solution...`

 That's all.
-Now you can use the vsSolutionBuildEvent with msbuild.
-See below of how to use it.
+Now you can use vsSolutionBuildEvent with msbuild.

-### Custom variant ###
+### Custom variant

 *For advanced usage, for example with own NuGet private server, custom libraries etc.*